WishingWell13/sp24-cse110-lab4/expose/javascript/part2.md

 7) Line 14 will not cause an error because `finalPrice` is defined outside the for loop.
 Therefore, it is accessable in the entire function, because `let` means the variable is block scoped. `finalPrice` should be 150 at the console.log statement.

 8) This function will return `[50, 200, 300]`.
 The function goes through each value and multiplies it by `1-discountedPrice`.
 In this case, `discountedPrice` is 0.5, so we multiply by 0.5.

+9) Line 12 will error. `i` is a block scope variable.
+The block `i` is defined in is the `for` loop.
+Line 12 is outside the for loop.

+10) The program will print `3` representing the length of the array `[100, 200, 300]` passed into the function.
+The program did not edit `length` after it was declared, so it will not cause errors. `const` means that `length` is block scoped.
+Both line 4 and 12 are in the same block.

+11) This function will return `[50, 200, 300]`.
+The function goes through each value and multiplies it by `1-discountedPrice`.
+In this case, `discountedPrice` is 0.5, so we multiply by 0.5.
+We call functions on `discounted` and do not reassign it, so it will not throw an error.

+12)